thefr33radical/projects/feature_selection/README.md

 # Feature Selection Techniques

 ### There are two ways of selecting the best features, they are implemented here.
-We alsorank the importance of features.
+We also rank the importance of features.

 ### Recursive Feature Selection
 Input : pandas dataframe [ X_train, X_test, Y_train, Y_test ]